FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_4_execution.typ

 with different scales.
 We will use the same scale factors for the virtual cluster and the host cluster.

-As discussed in the context of @pgbench-performance-analysis, a battery of tests were conducted across @sf[s] ranging from $10$ to $200$.
+As discussed in the context of @pgbench-performance-analysis, a battery of tests are conducted across @sf[s] ranging from $10$ to $200$.
 The ensuing section aims to present the outcomes of these tests.
 Notably, at the lower scale factors, there is an observable alternation in performance between the virtual cluster and the host cluster.
 Although this fluctuation is